France-ioi/algorea-devdoc/items/attempts.md

 ## Result creation

 The results can be created:
-- explictely, when the user starts working on an item, in practice:
+1. automatically, when the user starts working on an item, in practice, when the user has *can_view>=content* and:
-  - on task, ...
+  - on task, when opening it (before a task token is explicitely created)
-  - on chapter, ...
+  - on chapter, when expending it in the left menu, or when opening it
-  - on explicit-entry items (contests typically), when they "enter"
+2. explicitely manually on explicit-entry items (contests typically), when they "enter"
-- implicitely, when the results are propagated from a task to its ancestors (see result propagation below)
+3. implicitely at propagation, when the results are propagated from a task to its ancestors (see result propagation below)

-Explicit creations set the `started_at` attribute, while the implicit creation leaves it null.
+1 and 2 set the `started_at` attribute, while the implicit creation at propagation leaves it null.

-## Result propagation to parents (item's parents)
+## Result propagation to parents

-Each time one of the propagated information is changed in a attempt, the results are repropagated to its parents.
+Each time one of the propagated information is changed in a result, it is repropagated to its parents (i.e., in the ancestor result of the parent item).
 An aggregation occurs (typically the max value for each attribute) when there are multiple attempts for the same parent.
 In practice, it happens only from the root item of an attempt to its parent (on the schema, on T2 and T3 to C4 and C5)

-The following attributes are propagated, so their values in chapter's result is a "summary" of the descendant attempts. (for attribute description, see [the table structure](https://franceioi-algorea.s3.eu-west-3.amazonaws.com/dbdoc/tables/attempts.html))
+The following attributes are propagated, so their values in the result of a chapter is a "summary" of the descendant results. (for attribute description, see [the table structure](https://franceioi-algorea.s3.eu-west-3.amazonaws.com/dbdoc/tables/attempts.html))
 * `latest_activity`: the latest activity across all descendants
 * `tasks_tried`, `tasks_with_help`: the sum of all descendants
 * `score_computed`: the weighted sum of children scores (note that the score can be overriden manually for any item, or a bonus/malus can be given)